bmrb-io/PyNMRSTAR/README.md

 or columns.
 Specify the columns using their names or ordinals.
 Accepts a list or an int/float.
 By default we will sort numerically.
 If that fails we do a string sort.
-Supply a function as key_func and we will order the elements based on the keys it provides.
+Supply a function as key and we will order the elements based on the keys it provides.
 See the help for sorted() for more details.
 If you provide multiple columns to sort by, they are interpreted as increasing order of sort priority.

+#### def `sort_tags(schema=None)`

+Rearranges the columns and data in the loop to match the order from the schema.
+Uses the BMRB schema unless one is provided.

-#### def `validate(validation_schema=None, category=None)`
+#### def `validate(validate_schema=True, schema=None, validate_star=True, category=None)`

-Validate a loop against a STAR schema.
-You can pass your own custom schema if desired, otherwise the schema will be fetched from the BMRB servers.
+Validate a loop in a variety of ways.
 Returns a list of errors found.
 0-length list indicates no errors found.
+By default all validation modes are enabled.

+validate_schema - Determines if the entry is validated against the NMR-STAR schema.
+You can pass your own custom schema if desired, otherwise the schema will be fetched from the BMRB servers.

+validate_star - Determines if the STAR syntax checks are ran.